 The Council provides information and training for governors, free of charge, to assist them in carrying out their duties.

-If you are interested in applying to be a school governor please complete and return the attached form.
-If your skills match a schools requirements your details can then be forwarded to a school who are looking to fill a vacancy on their governing body.
+If you are interested in applying to be a school governor please complete the application form.
+If your skills match a school's requirements your details can then be forwarded to a school who are looking to fill a vacancy on their governing body.

 Statutory policies 2014 [PDF] (file size 552Kb)